 Peabody Picture Vocabulary Test (PPVT).
 Participants' receptive vocabulary size was assessed using a digitized version of the Dutch PPVT (Dunn & Dunn, 1997; Dutch translation by Schlichting, 2005).
 On each trial, participants first previewed four numbered line drawings on their screen.
 When they were ready, they pressed the Return key on their keyboard to hear the probe.
 They had to indicate which of the pictures best corresponded to the meaning of the spoken word by typing the corresponding number (1, 2, 3, or 4).
 Following the standard protocol for the test, items were presented in blocks of twelve items, with blocks increasing in difficulty.
 The starting level was 13, the best level participants could attain was 17.
 The test ended when a participant made nine or more errors within one block.
-Participants took, on average, twelve minutes to complete the test (range: 8 to 15 minutes).
-The participants' score was their raw score, that is, the serial number of their last item minus the number of errors made during the test.
+Participants' score was their raw score, that is, the serial number of their last item minus the number of errors made during the test.
 The maximum score was 204.
 Analyses, including participants from both sub-experiments, showed that the distribution of scores was neither skewed (-0.23), nor kurtotic (-0.11).

 Dutch Author Recognition Test (DART).
 We used a pen-and-paper version of the Dutch Author Recognition Test, developed by Brysbaert et al. (2020), to measure reading frequency.
-The Author Recognition Test is a validated, recognized proxy measure of reading frequency (Acheson et al., 2008; Dabrowska, 2018; James et al., 2018; Mar & Rain, 2015; Payne et al., 2012; Stanovich & West, 1989).
+The Author Recognition Test is a validated, recognized proxy measure of reading frequency (Aacheson, Wellu, & MacDonald, 2008; Dabrowska, 2018; James, Fraundorf, Lee, & Watson, 2018; Mar & Rain, 2015; Payne, Gao, Noh, Anderson, & Stine-Morrow, 2012; Stanovich &

+West, 1989).
 The underlying assumption is that the awareness level of authors' names increases as individuals read more often.
 In the test, participants were provided with a list of 132 names, divided into three columns of 44 names each.
 The 132 names were 90 names of Dutch and international fiction authors and 42 foils (names of non-authors).
-Brysbaert et al. (2020) had established the suitability of the material in multiple pretests, starting from a list of almost 15.000 fiction (book) authors.
+Brysbaert et al. (2020) had established the suitability of the material in multiple pre-tests, starting from a list of almost 15.000 fiction (book) authors.
 The final selection of 90 author names covers the whole difficulty spectrum, ranging from authors that are likely to be known by a large proportion of individuals to authors that are likely to be known only by frequent readers of fiction.
 The order of author and foil names was random and was the same for each participant.
-Participants' task was to indicate which of the listed names were authors.
-Participants' score was the proportion of correctly identified author names minus the proportion of incorrectly selected foils.
+Participants' task was to indicate which of the listed names minus the proportion of incorrectly selected foils.
 The maximum score was 1.
 Analyses, including participants from both sub-experiments, showed that the distribution of DART scores was moderately skewed (1.16) and kurtotic (1.28).
 Overall, the scores were on the lower end of the performance spectrum suggesting that the test was fairly difficult.